1KHA/dhwmk/memory-bank/activeContext.md

 # Active Context: Participant Dashboard Refinement

 ## 1. Current Work Focus
-The primary focus has been on building and iteratively refining the participant-facing dashboard, specifically the team management page (`/participant-dashboard/team`), based on user feedback.
+The current focus is on implementing a time management and availability feature for mentors.

 ## 2. Recent Changes
-- **Initial Implementation:** A team management page was created that allowed the team leader to add, edit, and delete members.
-- **First Refinement (Simplification):** Based on feedback, the team management page was removed, and the main participant dashboard (`/participant-dashboard`) was simplified to a "My Profile" view, showing only the logged-in user's data with an edit button.
-- **Second Refinement (Re-introduction & Enhancement):** Based on new feedback, the team management page (`/participant-dashboard/team`) was re-introduced with enhanced features.
-  - **Full Team Details:** The top of the page now displays all details about the team, not just the name and idea.
-  - **Full Member Details:** The members table was expanded to show all details for each participant directly, removing the need for a "view" modal.
+- **Database Schema:** Added a `MentorAvailability` model to the Prisma schema to store mentor availability slots.
+- **API Endpoints:**
+  - Created endpoints for mentors to `GET`, `POST`, and `DELETE` their availability (`/api/mentor/availability`).
+  - Created an endpoint for admins to `GET` a specific mentor's availability (`/api/admin/mentors/[mentorId]/availability`).
+- **Mentor Dashboard:**
+  - Created a new page at `/mentor-dashboard/availability` with an interactive calendar (`react-big-calendar`) for mentors to manage their schedules.
+  - Added a link to the new page in the mentor's sidebar.
+- **Admin Dashboard:**
+  - Added a "Manage Time" button to the mentors' table in the admin dashboard.
+  - This button opens a dialog with a read-only calendar view of the selected mentor's availability.

 ## 3. Next Steps
-All requested features for the participant dashboard and team management page are now complete and reflect the latest user feedback.
+All requested features for the mentor availability management are now complete.
 The system is stable.
-Future work would likely involve new feature requests.
+Future work could involve integrating this availability with a booking system for participants.

 ## 4. Key Learnings & Patterns
 - **Iterative Design:** The participant dashboard's evolution highlights the importance of building features based on a tight feedback loop with the user.
 The requirements changed significantly, demonstrating the need for flexible and adaptable code.